 - better protect native animals and manage or eradicate feral animals (see also The Greens (WA) Animals policy)

-- fully fund the Department of Parks and Wildlife to perform its role of managing forest and woodland conservation
+- fully fund the Department of Biodiversity, Conservation and Attractions to perform its role of managing forest and woodland conservation

 - immediately develop an exit strategy for native forest logging.
-This exit strategy is to include re-training and other assistance for timber workers and the development of sustainable alternative industries that create long-term skilled jobs in regional communities.
+This exit strategy is to include re-training and other assistance for timber workers and the development of sustainable alternative industries, including an expanded farm forestry sector that creates long-term skilled jobs in regional communities (see also the Greens (WA) Plantations & Farm Forestry policy)

 - oppose the use of native forest biomass as a fuel for power generation, including the export of fuels based on native forest biomass, such as pelletised wood, that are intended for power generation

-- recognise native title rights, consult local Traditional Owners in the management of native forests and woodlands and support genuine joint management (see also The Greens (WA) Aboriginal & Torres Strait Islander policy)
+- recognise native title rights, consult local Traditional Owners in the management of native forests and woodlands and support genuine joint management (see also The Greens (WA) First Nations Peoples policy)

-- support proposals such as protection for GondwanaLink3 and the Great Western Woodlands4, and encourage the linking of existing bushland
+- support proposals such as protection for GondwanaLink2, Forests For Life3 and the Great Western Woodlands4, and encourage the linking of existing bushland

 - promote mallee species and biodiversity planting programs in the Wheatbelt to restore ecosystem linkages between our native forests and woodland ecosystems (see also The Greens (WA) Biodiversity policy)